PixelMap

 Mathematical Operations

-instances support basic mathematical operations (+, -, *, /) with other PixelMap
+PixelMap instances support basic mathematical operations (+, -, *, /) with other PixelMap instances, arrays, or

 scalar values.
 The operations are applied element-wise to the underlying values.